bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSTP/Dataset/README.md

 The following occurrence variations need to be checked and certified in relation to the targeted entities and concept templates:

 - IfcRail.RAIL - *requires Body AdvancedSweptSolid Geometry*
-- IfcTrackElement.SLEEPR - *requires Mapped Geometry*
+- IfcTrackElement.SLEEPER - *requires Mapped Geometry*
 - IfcRail.CHECKRAIL - *requies Body Tessallation Geometry*
 - IfcTrackElement.FROG - *requies Body Tessallation Geometry*
-- IfcMechanicalFastner.RAILFASTNING - *requires Mapped Geometry*
+- IfcMechanicalFastner.RAILFASTENING - *requires Mapped Geometry*

 ## Model Dataset
 This test case utilises the attached dataset documented by the following drawings and data schedule.